MM0819/vega-market-maker/README.md

 `[TODO - insert table]`

 You can edit your market maker's configuration by visiting [http://localhost:7777](http://localhost:7777) in your web browser (if you are running the strategy on your local machine).

+### Application Configuration

+The following configuration parameters control the operation of your market maker:

+`[TODO - insert table]`

+The default values can be found in `{project_dir}/src/main/resources/application.properties`.
+To override these values, simply set an environment variable with the corresponding name.
+For example, to override `vega.ws.enabled=true`, you should define the environment variable `VEGA_WS_ENABLED=false`.

 ### Running the Market Maker